cult-of-coders/grapher/docs/introduction.md

 }
 ```

-Note: params validation is done prior to fetching the query.
+Note: params validation is done prior to fetching the query, not when you do `setParams()` or `clone()`

-And if you want to set some default parameters:
+If you want to store some default parameters, you can use the `params` option:
 ```js
 export default Posts.createQuery({...}, {
     params: {